Hard coral fan

 In the next chapter, you’ll learn more about the structure of a coral reef and find out what conditions they need to survive.
 You’ll also get a look at the different kinds of reefs.

-Coral reefs, indicated by red dots, are found predominantly in tropical waters 30 degrees north and south of the equator.
+Coral reefs around the world Coral reefs, indicated by red dots, are found predominantly in tropical waters 30 degrees north and south of the equator.

 If you scuba dive in cold waters, you won’t spy coral reefs.
 Because of their unique relationship with zooxanthellae, which require sunlight and warm water to live, coral reefs are limited in their geographic distribution to 30 degrees north or south of the equator